 The Directors are encouraged to attend training and continuing professional development courses as required.
 Updates are given to the Board on developments in governance and regulations regularly.
-Andrew Dickson, following Oliver Gilchrist's resignation on 4 February 2022, is the Company Secretary and supports the Chairman in ensuring that the Board receives the information and support it needs to carry out its roles.
+Andrew Dickson is the Company Secretary and supports the Chairman in ensuring that the Board receives the information and support it needs to carry out its roles.
 When new directors join the Board they will receive an induction covering topics such as the operation of the Board, Directors' responsibilities, insider dealing, AIM Rules and governance documents.

-Alan Miles Howarth, Non-executive Chairman (aged 77 years)
+Alan Miles Howarth, Non-executive Chairman (aged 78 years)

 Alan Howarth has extensive senior executive experience in a range of national and international organisations in both the public and private sector.
 At Ernst & Young he was one of the founding partners of the UK Management Consulting practice.
 For the last 20 years he has managed a portfolio of non-executive appointments, as Chairman of both public and private companies primarily in the UK and US Technology and Health sectors.
-He is a Non Executive Director of Tern Plc and a Board member of Open Health Group and the Change Management Group.
+He is a non-executive director of Tern Plc and a Board member of Open Health Group and the Change Management Group.
 He is an Adviser to several other International concerns.

-Louis Tancred Hall, Chief Executive Officer (aged 58 years)
+Louis Tancred Hall, Chief Executive Officer (aged 59 years)